Yannickdjoa/refinance/README.md

 - Live webpage:

 ## Wireframes

-- React.JS - JavaScript user interface library framework
-- - Redux - State management framework
+Pincil drawn wireframe.jpeg

 ## Technologies used
 The Project is mainly build using Javascript language with some additional languages necessary for React app such as Html and CSS.
+-
+- React.JS - JavaScript user interface library
-- Javascript- Scripted language
+- Redux - State management frameworkJavascript- Scripted language
 - Html - structured languange
 - CSS - language for the designing
 - VScode - code editor